michaelmenon/gweb/Readme.md

     msg, err := web.MessageController.ReadMessageStream()

-In a seperate gweb service you can push messages wiht the followin syntax:
+In a seperate gweb service you can push messages with the followin syntax:

     web.PostMessage("uniqueWebID","data")